google/docsy/README.md

+Docsy is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
+This Docsy example site project uses the Docsy theme, as well as providing a skeleton documentation structure for you to use.
+You can either copy this project and edit it with your own content (which you can do from the example or theme project), or use the theme in your projects like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/).

+You can find detailed theme instructions in the example project under **Documentation - Getting Started**.

-## In Example Project
+## Cloning the Example Project

-The below will give you project that is set up and ready to use.
+The following will give you a project that is set up and ready to use.

 ```bash
 git clone --recurse-submodules --depth 1 https://github.com/bep/tech-doc-hugo-example.git